mojo2012/jfly/README.md

 Option 1 and 3 are pretty straig forward.
 But option 2 does need a few more words.

-The template renderer looks for a velocity template with the fully-qualified name of the component, in our case `at.spot.jfly.ui.display.Label`:
+The template renderer looks for a velocity template with the fully-qualified name of the component, in our case `io.spot-next.jfly.ui.display.Label`:
 ```
 <span
 	uuid="${_uuid}" $!events